Research Program Overview

 Program Pillar(s): Education for Family Medicine

-Description: This project focuses explores the prospect of a high-performance, transdisciplinary, interprofessional approach to the care of the elderly and aims to elucidate the educational antecedents and competencies that foster successful transdisciplinary practice.
+Description: This project explores the prospect of a high-performance, transdisciplinary, interprofessional approach to the care of the elderly and aims to elucidate the educational antecedents and competencies that foster successful transdisciplinary practice.

 Program Pillar(s): Precision Skill Acquisition